-- Appropriately licensed or certified supervisors who understand all aspects of the contracted treatment and who are responsive to the guidance of the Company; - Work carried out in compliance with the A.N.S.I.
-Z133 Safety Standard; - Supervisors who effectively manage treatment crews to ensure the satisfactory completion of the work; - Supervisors who effectively communicate with the public; - Experienced and/or trained workers, who are appropriately licensed or certified; - Workers who conduct themselves professionally at all times; - Supervisors and workers who understand the federal and state legal framework applicable to the work; - All contractors must have a copy of this VMP;

-- All treatment crews must have copies of the YOP and municipal notification letters onsite at all times; - All treatment crews must carry Company right-of-way maps; - Comply with all applicable federal and state laws and regulations; - Utilize appropriate equipment to maintain the highest practical efficiency and effectiveness: - Calibrate herbicide application equipment will be appropriately; - Maintain equipment in good visual and working condition.
+- Contractor will hold a MA commercial category 40 (ROW) license and will be on site at time of herbicide application - Supervisors who understand all aspects of the contracted treatment and who are responsive to the guidance of the Company; - Work carried out in compliance with the A.N.S.I.
+Z133 Safety Standard; - Supervisors who effectively manage treatment crews to ensure the satisfactory completion of the work; - Supervisors who effectively communicate with the public; - Experienced and/or trained workers, who are appropriately licensed or certified; - Workers who conduct themselves professionally at all times; - Supervisors and workers who understand the federal and state legal framework applicable to the work; - All contractors must have a copy of this VMP; - All treatment crews must have copies of the YOP and municipal notification letters on- site at all times; - All treatment crews must carry Company right-of-way maps; - Comply with all applicable federal and state laws and regulations; - Utilize appropriate equipment to maintain the highest practical efficiency and effectiveness; - Calibrate herbicide application equipment will be appropriately; - Maintain equipment in good visual and working condition.